Philipp Ferdinand de Hamilton

 Philipp Ferdinand de Hamilton (c.
 1664 – 1750), was an 18th-century painter from the Southern Netherlands active in Austria.

 Biography

 He was born in Brussels as the son of the Scottish painter James de Hamilton, who taught him to paint.
-From 1705 to 1750 he was court painter in Vienna, and he is known for hunting scenes like his brother Johann Georg.
+From 1705 to 1750 he was a court painter in Vienna, and he is known for hunting scenes like his brother Johann Georg.